 Opinions expressed by authors are not in any way binding for the Journal.

 Please, you can suggest in your mail 2-4 potential reviewers and provide their detailed contact information including names, affiliations, and email addresses.
 It is important that the authors suggest credible external reviewers and provide their official email addresses so that the journal can use them.
 External peer reviewers must not be from the same institution/research group as the author and they must not have published together.
-Editor in Chief is not obliged to use the suggested reviewers.
+Scientific Editor is not obliged to use the suggested reviewers.